aitor-alvarez/Explain-GPT/README.md

-# Explainable-GPT
+# Explain-GPT
-Explainable GPT: experimenting with GPT models to produce explanaitions based on news headlines.
+Explain GPT: experimenting with GPT models to produce explanaitions based on news headlines.

 This is an experiment to test GPT models to provide opinions and explanations based on current headlines from news articles obtained from https://newsapi.org/